-- Students at Stirling and Tabor College Victoria have reciprocal borrowing rights to each others libraries.
+- Students at Stirling and Eastern have reciprocal borrowing rights to each others libraries.
 With approximately 100,000 volumes accessible on site students have access to a substantial collection

 - The Stirling library provides access to ebooks via the EBL platform.
 Students are able to search tens of thousands of ebooks from over 200 publishers.

-- Stirling students also have borrowing rights to any of the other theological libraries of colleges that are Recognised Teaching Institutions of the MCD University of Divinity.
+- Stirling students also have borrowing rights to any of the other theological libraries of colleges that are colleges of the University of Divinity.
 These collections when combined total well over 500,000 volumes

 - The library also offers: study areas, reference services, wireless internet access, remote access to the catalogue and online databases, inter-library loans (user pays), printers and photocopier facilities.

 Click to search the Stirling / Eastern library catalogue